panqec/panqec/README.md

 documentation for instructions of how to set up the development environment.

 # Paper
-An example of a paper which uses PanQEC is [here](https://arxiv.org/abs/2211.02116).
+PanQEC was developed in the context of [this paper](https://arxiv.org/abs/2211.02116).

 # The team

 PanQEC is currently developed and maintained by [Eric Huang](https://github.com/ehua7365) and [Arthur Pesah](http://arthurpesah.me/).
 The implementation of 3D toric and fracton codes was done under the supervision of Arpit Dua, Michael Vasmer and Christopher Chubb.
+The Union-Find decoder was implemented by Lynna Xie and Osama Alsaiari under the supervision of Arthur.

 Note: PanQEC was greatly inspired by [qecsim](https://qecsim.github.io/) at its inception, and we would like to thank its author David Tuckett for providing us with the first seed of this project.